kfaizi/kfaizi.github.io/stack.md

 My text editor of choice is vim, and my preferred terminal multiplexer is tmux.
 - I wasn't really tmux-pilled until I watched [this video](https://www.youtube.com/watch?v=DzNmUNvnB04); now it's hard to work remotely without it.

-Almost everything is themed with color palettes like those from [Catppuccin](https://github.com/catppuccin/catppuccin).

 I use [Obsidian](https://obsidian.md/) for linked notes.
 I like that it's free and yet all my files are stored locally in Markdown.

-For managing scientific papers and citations, it can only be [Zotero](https://www.zotero.org/), which is possibly the greatest piece of free and open source software ever.
+For managing scientific papers and citations, it can only be [Zotero](https://www.zotero.org/), which is some of the greatest free and open source software ever made.
 - If you're a student, your institution may already have an unlimited cloud storage subscription as well; try registering with your `.edu` address.

 I listen to music for the greater portion of my waking hours.
 Typically this is via the usual streaming services, but I also like to carry my [lovingly-hacked iPod classic](https://hackaday.com/2022/02/16/classic-ipods-are-super-upgradeable-in-2022/) for more intentional listening.

-At home, I have a rather beefy desktop — also Arch, btw — which I built in the early days of the COVID-19 pandemic and primarily use for file storage and gaming.
+At home, I have a rather beefy desktop — also Arch, btw — which I built in the early days of the pandemic and primarily use for file storage and gaming.
 - Contrary to popular belief, gaming on Linux is a remarkably pleasant experience these days, thanks largely to Proton (Valve's compatibility layer for Steam games) and excellent community efforts like [ProtonDB](https://www.protondb.com/). _Caveat lector:_ this is still guaranteed to be comparatively more fraught than gaming on Windows, at least so long as only [~1%](https://store.steampowered.com/hwsurvey/) of Steam users are running Linux (i.e. until the heat death of the universe).
 Your mileage will vary a lot depending on your willingness to tinker, and your specific taste in games.